facebook/zstd/zstd_compression_format.md

 except for last one, which can be up to 3 bytes smaller, to reach `totalSize`.

-Compressed size is provided explicitly : in the 4-streams variant, bitstreams are preceded by 3 unsigned Little Endian 16-bits values.
+Compressed size is provided explicitly : in the 4-streams variant, bitstreams are preceded by 3 unsigned Little-Endian 16-bits values.
 Each value represents the compressed size of one stream, in order.
 The last stream size is deducted from total compressed size and from previously decoded stream sizes :